joao08jacontact/esteira-de-demandas/replit.md

 **UI Component System**: Shadcn/ui (Radix UI primitives) with Material Design principles.
 Components follow the "new-york" style variant with dark mode as the primary theme.
 All UI components are located in `client/src/components/ui/` and use Tailwind CSS for styling with custom CSS variables for theming.

 **Routing**: Wouter for lightweight client-side routing.
-Two main routes:
+Three main routes:
 - `/` - Esteira de Demandas (task pipeline)
 - `/dashboard` - GLPI Dashboard
+- `/bi-cadastro` - BI Cadastro (Power BI project management)

 **State Management**:
 - TanStack Query (React Query) for server state and API data fetching with automatic caching and refetching